 Various quantitative and qualitative methods are available to establish a diagnosis of HH, its severity, and the effect the condition has on a patient’s QoL (13).

 Quantitative sweat-production tests

-Quantitative measurements for sweat production are not frequently performed in routine clinical practice, but may assist in establishing the diagnosis or guiding therapeutic measures, along with being used in clinical research (5,13).
-No commonly accepted sweat quantity has been accurately determined to define HH.
-One study characterized normal sweat quantities as <1 mL/m2/min (29).
-One threshold for axillary HH was determined to be >100 mg/5 minutes and >50 mg/5 minutes of sweat per axillae for men and women, respectively, or >50 mg/1 minute in men (29,51,52).
-Palmar HH is diagnosed when sweat production is >30–40 mg/min (13,53).
+Quantitative measurements for sweat production are not frequently performed in routine clinical practice but may assist in establishing the diagnosis or guiding therapeutic measures (5,13).
+Currently, a commonly accepted sweat quantity to define HH does not exist.
+One study characterized normal sweat quantities to be <1 mL/m2/min (29).
+A threshold for axillary HH was determined to be >100 mg/5 minutes and >50 mg/5 minutes of sweat per axillae for men and women, respectively, or >50 mg/1 minute in men (29,51,52).
+Additionally, palmar HH may be diagnosed when sweat production is >30–40 mg/min (13,53).

 Various quantitative sweat-production measurement tools are available for clinical purposes, with the gravimetry test and starch-iodine (Minor’s) test being the most commonly used (5).

 Gravimetry (gravimetric testing) is an easy to use and fast procedure for assessing the amount of sweat produced in a certain period of time (51,52,54).
 After the affected area is thoroughly dried, a pre-weighed filter paper is placed on the HH region for a predetermined period of time.
 The difference in paper weight before and after the test establishes the amount of sweat produced within that time period, expressed in milligrams/minute.
 The time required for quantitative measurements varies among authors from 1 (51), 5 (52,55), 10 (56), and 15 minutes (57).
 This technique has debatable reliability with inter- and intra-patient variability (5,42,51,52).